-- This program elevates the lowest floor of the structure to three feet above the Base Flood Elevation (at the time of the application).
-Upon completion of the elevation a Certificate of Elevation (FEMA Form 81-31) verifying "as built" elevations are completed to ensure the at the structure complies with the local floodplain and NFIP floodplain management and HMA requirements. - Elevation projects are designed and adequately anchored to prevent flotation, collapse, and lateral movement of the structure due to hydrodynamic and hydrostatic loads, including the effects of buoyancy.
-An engineer certifies that the design elevation will withstand the depth and velocity of 100-year flood events (hydrostatic and hydrodynamic loads), any potential increase in wind load, or any other relevant load factors. - For elevation projects in Zone V with open foundations (piles, piers, posts, or columns), the space below the lowest floor is free from obstructions or constructed with non-supporting breakaway walls, open wood lattice-work, or screening intended to collapse under wind and water loads without causing collapse, displacement, or other structural damage to the elevated portion of the building or supporting foundation system. - For elevation projects on continuous foundation walls with fully enclosed areas below the lowest floor, the area must be used solely for parking vehicles, building access, or storage. - Elevation projects on continuous foundation walls must be designed to automatically equalize hydrostatic flood forces of exterior walls by allowing for the entry and exit of floodwaters.
+- This program elevates the lowest floor of the structure to meet Design Flood Elevation (DFE).
+Upon completion of the elevation a Certificate of Elevation (FEMA Form 81-31) verifying "as built" elevations are completed to ensure that the structure complies with the local floodplain and NFIP floodplain management and HMA requirements. - Elevation projects are designed and adequately anchored to prevent flotation, collapse, and lateral movement of the structure due to hydrodynamic and hydrostatic loads, including the effects of buoyancy.
+An engineer certifies that the design elevation will withstand the depth and velocity of 100-year flood events (hydrostatic and hydrodynamic loads), any potential increase in wind load, or any other relevant load factors. - For elevation projects in Zone V with open foundations (piles, piers, posts, or columns), the space below the lowest floor is free from obstructions or constructed with non-supporting breakaway walls, open wood latticework, or screening intended to collapse under wind and water loads without causing collapse, displacement, or other structural damage to the elevated portion of the building or supporting foundation system.

+- For elevation projects on continuous foundation walls with fully enclosed areas below the lowest floor, the area must be used solely for parking vehicles, building access, or limited storage. - Elevation projects on continuous foundation walls must be designed to automatically equalize hydrostatic flood forces of exterior walls by allowing for the entry and exit of floodwaters.
 Designs to meet these criteria must be certified by a registered Professional Engineer or meet or exceed the criteria in 44 CFR 60.3(c)(5).

-Structural elevation generally involves physically raising an existing structure to an elevation at Base Flood Elevation ("BFE") or higher.
+Structural elevation generally involves physically raising an existing structure to an elevation at Design Flood Elevation (DFE) or higher.
 This may be achieved through a variety of methods including elevation on continuous foundation walls; elevating on open foundations, such as piles, piers, posts, or columns; and elevating on fill.
-The program requires elevation to BFE, plus three feet.
-The elevation of the property is specific to each home and will be based on an engineering report for that particular property.
+The program requires elevation to meet DFE, The elevation of the property is specific to each home and will be based on an engineering report for that particular property.